nathanleclaire/blog/source/_posts/2014-03-15-angularjs-isnt-mvc-its-sdc.markdown

 Everyone likes jQuery because jQuery is a useful tool.
 It is simple and it allows you to build whatever you want.
 It isn't very opinionated about the way you do so (in fact it provides you with a lot of options).

 Angular, on the other hand, is like a house.
-It already has a framework and a foundation for how to do things, you just have to ffurnish it.
+It already has a framework and a foundation for how to do things, you just have to furnish it.
 Trying to use Angular like a hammer will only result in tears.
 It is like trying to use a house to build a house.

 I hope that this essay may help to clear some things up to people who are new to Angular.